Online Faculty Leaders

 Chief Nursing Administrator/Executive Director

-Peggy is an experienced nurse educator who has taught non-traditional students throughout several levels of academic preparation.
-She has achieved certification as a nurse educator from the National League for Nursing and is a member of Sigma Theta Tau International.
-Peggy completed the Edmond J. Safra Visiting Nurse Faculty Program at the Parkinson’s Foundation.
-Her areas of interest are professional identity development for nursing students and expanding health education regarding Parkinson’s Disease.
+Moriarty-Litz is an experienced nurse educator who has taught students through various methodologies and managed a variety of academic programs.
+She has achieved certification as a nurse educator from the National League for Nursing and is a member of the Sigma Theta Tau International association supporting global nursing excellence.
+Moriarty-Litz completed the Edmond J. Safra Visiting Nurse Faculty Program at the Parkinson’s Foundation.
+Her areas of interests are professional identity development for nursing students and expanding health education regarding Parkinson’s disease.
+She holds a BSN from Saint Anselm College, an MS in Nursing Administration from the University of New Hampshire and a Doctorate of Education in Leadership and Learning with a specialization in Nursing Education from Rivier University.

-Dr. Rosenberg joined SNHU as an adjunct faculty in 2014.
-She became a Faculty Lead in the Graduate Nursing Program in 2015.
-She transitioned to the role of Associate Dean early in 2018.
-She is a Board Certified Adult Health Clinical Nurse Specialist (ACNS-BC) and a Certified Nurse Educator (CNE).
-Stacey has clinical experience in acute care and community/public health.
-Dr. Rosenberg has taught both online, hybrid, and in face to face settings at various educational levels.
-She has extensive knowledge and experience in curriculum and program development and accreditation.
+Rosenberg is a Board-Certified Adult Health Clinical Nurse Specialist (ACNS-BC) and a Certified Nurse Educator (CNE).
+She has clinical experience in acute and skilled care, as well as employee, community and public health.
+Rosenberg has experience teaching in online, hybrid and face-to-face settings at various educational levels, and she has extensive knowledge and experience in curriculum and program development and accreditation.

 Associate Chief Nursing Administrator

-Dr. Urban joined SNHU in June of 2018 as the Associate Chief Nursing Administrator.
-She is an experienced higher education leader, educator, adult nurse practitioner, and researcher.
-Dr. Urban has worked in higher education for 24 years while maintaining a clinical practice presence.
-Her professional work experiences include the development of new nursing and allied health programs using a variety of platforms to meet current practice and accreditation requirements.
+Dr. Urban joined SNHU in June of 2018 as associate chief nursing administrator.
+Within this role, she helps develop academic-business partnerships and supports program marketing and student recruitment efforts.
+She has worked in higher education for over 30 years while maintaining a clinical practice presence.
+In her current role, she has developed new nursing and allied health programs using a variety of platforms to meet current practice and accreditation requirements.

 Sonya Blevins DNP, RN, CMSRN, CNE